 How videos of real people can be used to build customer understanding and improve the customer journey

 FWD is a dynamic international insurance company based in Asia.
 In this case study, they demonstrate how video can be used to map the customer journey, help staff understand international customers and inspire colleagues to engage with the idea of customer closeness.

 FWD approached VPI after recognising that agents selling their products had become disconnected and lost touch with who their customers were.
 FWD had conducted research with over 1500 people to develop a customer segmentation and the findings had been compiled into presentation slides and other documentation.
 As is so often the case, however, business models for understanding customer segments were lacking and employees had failed to engage with the research, having little time or inclination to read through.

 In order to address these challenges, VPI set out to gain insights into a few of FWD’s key customer segments, considering their lifestyles, attitudes, behaviours, priorities and emotional needs – as well as their experience of FWD’s digital services to map the online customer journey.
-To avoid yet more un-inspiring documentation, FWD commissioned VPI to collaborate on a number of video outputs that would help staff throughout the organisation get closer with key customer segments.
+To avoid yet more un-inspiring documentation, FWD commissioned VPI to collaborate on a number of insight videos that would help staff throughout the organisation get closer with key customer segments.

 Stage 1 – Mapping the customer journey